rmariani/doc-drafts/docs/about/glossary.md

 Vere is a virtual machine: it pretends to be hardware, and is the single point of contact between your Urbit and the rest of your system.
 But more than that, Vere handles the Urbit event log and handles jets.
-It’s also contains the i/o drivers for Urbit’s vanes, responsible for generating events from Unix and applying effects to Unix.
+It also contains the i/o drivers for Urbit’s vanes, and is responsible for generating events from Unix and applying effects to Unix.

 ### Zuse